earth-env-data-science/earth-env-data-science-book/src/lectures/environment/python_environments.md

 To create a conda environment, you execute the following command:

-    $ conda create --name my_environment python=3.7 numpy
+    $ conda create --name my_environment python=3.9 numpy

 This will create a special environment in ``$MINICONDA_HOME/envs/my_environment`` with only Python and numpy to begin with.
-Here, we've also told conda to install Python version 3.7; you can specify exact versions or minima, and conda will take care of figuring out all the compatibilties between versions for you.
+Here, we've also told conda to install Python version 3.9; you can specify exact versions or minima, and conda will take care of figuring out all the compatibilities between versions for you.
 To use this environment, simply "activate" it by executing:

     $ conda activate my_environment